-Members of the High Level Consultative Committee for Sweden 2020
+Members of the High-Level Consultative Committee for Sweden 2020

-The meeting focused on a number of areas including an overview of the Decade of Action for Road Safety which comes to its conclusion in 2020 and the steps ahead; objectives of the 3rd Ministeral Conference, the role of road safety stakeholders ad well as a discussion on pre and post events.
+The meeting focused on a number of areas including an overview of the Decade of Action for Road Safety which comes to its conclusion in 2020 and the steps ahead; objectives of the 3rd Ministerial Conference, the role of road safety stakeholders ad well as a discussion on pre and post events.

 Our Executive Director, Floor Lieshout presented the idea of a 2nd World Youth Assembly for Road Safety to take place as a pre-event to the conference.
 The Assembly has the vision: